Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 1. How do psychologists define and use the concept of personality?
 2. What do the theories of Freud and his successors tell us about the structure and development of personality?
 3. What would happen if the personality is only driven by superego or id ?
-4. What was the controversy concernced with freuds phallic stage ?
+4. What was the controversy concerned with freuds phallic stage ?
 5. Is identification similar in all cultures?
 6. Can you think of ways in which Freud’s theories of unconscious motivations are commonly used in popular culture?
 How accurately do you think such popular uses of Freudian theories reflect Freud’s ideas?